jakobsitory/04_CPP02_42CC/README.md

 - Ensuring proper resource management and object copying.

 ### **ex01 - Towards a more useful fixed-point number class**
-The Towards a more useful fixed-point number class project involves creating a fixed-point number class with arithmetic operations.
+A more useful fixed-point number class project involves creating a fixed-point number class with arithmetic operations.

 **Key objectives included:**